Several days ago I came across a very interesting and visually effective exercise showing what privilege in the US looks like.

 Furthermore, those farthest ahead will most likely be men; those farthest behind will most likely be women.
 There will most likely be as many men in front of the line as women behind the line.

-Breaking down these structures, structures which perpetuate privilege and thus inequality, preventing a majority of Nepalese from realizing their potential, from living their lives to the fullest, and instead condemning them and their posterity to a life of suffering and servitude, would go a long way towards providing social justice, sourly lacking in our country and holding the country back from making social, political, and economic progress.
+Breaking down these structures, structures which perpetuate privilege and thus inequality, preventing a majority of Nepalese from realizing their potential, from living their lives to the fullest, and instead condemning them and their posterity to a life of suffering and servitude, would go a long way towards providing social justice, sorely lacking in our country and holding the country back from making social, political, and economic progress.

 Education can be the leveler, education can bring everyone to the starting line.
 COMMITTED implements education-related projects in rural Nepal to that end.